anydotcrypto/metatransactions/docs/EIP-proposal.md

 **Proxy contract**.
 Each user has their own proxy contract.
 They must migrate funds into the proxy contract and all transactions are sent via the proxy contract.
 As such, the msg.sender is set as the proxy contract address.
 There are three hurdles for proxy contracts:

 1. **Workflow issues.** There is an additional and inconvenient work-flow of deploying a proxy contract and transferring funds.
-This can hinder adoption as it is not a straight-forward plug & play experience.
+This can hinder adoption as it is not a straightforward plug & play experience.
-2. **Two addresses.** The user now has two addresses which includes the signing address and the proxy contract address.
+2. **Two addresses.** The user now has two addresses: the signing address and the proxy contract address.
 This needs to be managed as part of the user experience and some dapps may need to take it into account.
 3. **Trust issues.** Users may have trust issues with storing funds in a smart contract due to the additional security risks.
 Several events including the Parity Wallet Hack exacerbate the problem.

 Finally there is a subtle problem on how to recover (and migrate away) from the proxy contract if the provider disappears.
 For example, if the wallet managing access to the proxy contract discontinues its service, but no other service is using the same standard.